Testing Magnetic Field Configurations in Spider Pulsar PSR J1723-2837 with IXPE: Polarization Angle phase Alignment

 To validate the modeling framework and assess the sensitivity to spurious features, extensive simulations were used.
 These included both high-statistics simulations with an artificially boosted flux (based on the model in \S\ref{sec:theo}, with $100\times$ the observed norm over 2 Ms), as well as simulations with realistic flux levels and an unpolarized source model.
 Both real and simulated data were phase-folded and extracted from the same source region.
 Comparisons between model families were performed on both the full phase interval and a restricted phase range (0.5–1), where features in the polarization signal might be more prominent.
 For each dataset, the linear and Fourier models were tested under similar sampling conditions to ensure fair comparison.

 Figure~\ref{fig:sim_data_model_results} presents six panels showing the results of the maximum-likelihood analysis, obtained with linear models (left column) and Fourier models (right column).
 The rows correspond to the polarized simulation with boosted flux (top), the unpolarized simulation with realistic flux (middle), and the real IXPE data (bottom).
 For the boosted polarized simulation, the maximum-likelihood method correctly recovers the input polarization model, demonstrating its validity.
 This approach illustrates the potential for exploiting the phase dependence of PA to improve PD constraints.
 The real IXPE data yield ambiguous results: while a negative slope close to –2$\pi$ appears to be favored in the linear models, a similar feature also arises in the unpolarized simulations, suggesting that it may be due to noise.
 Fourier models also show rapid oscillations in both real and unpolarized simulated data, consistent with statistical fluctuations.
 In all cases, the measured PD remains consistent with an unpolarized source.
-Although no significant PA modulation is detected, this method may nevertheless prove valuable in future observations, where increased statistics could help disentangle genuine physical signatures from statistical fluctuations.
+Although no significant PA modulation is detected, this method may nevertheless prove valuable in future observations, either by IXPE or by possible new more sensitive missions (e.g. the Enhanced X-ray Timing and Polarimetry \citep[eXTP][]{2025SCPMA..6819502Z}), where increased statistics could help disentangle genuine physical signatures from statistical fluctuations.